SummitGPX Help Centre

 Understanding Route Pages

-Route pages provide runners with a central place to view route information, download GPX files and access the latest route updates.
+Route pages provide runners with a central place to view route information, download files and access the latest official GPX.
+They are the runner-facing part of SummitGPX route hosting.

 What is a Route Page?